SuperOfficeDocs/contribution/review/incorporate-feedback.md

 1. Revise the file as requested in the PR review.

-1. Commit the file.
-This time selecting the option to commit directly to the patch branch.
+1. Commit the file, selecting the option to commit directly to the **patch branch**.

     ![GitHub commit to patch -screenshot][img8]